mjzurowski/mjzurowski.github.io/about.md

----
-title: About
-tagline: Madeleine J. Zurowski
-ref: about
----

 # About
 I was born and grew up in Sydney, Australia, and yet have somehow managed to develop and maintain a fairly strong Canadian accent.
 I moved to Melbourne after finishing high school, where I've received my BSc, MSc, and PhD from the University of Melbourne.
 I am currently working at the University of Toronto as a postdoctoral fellow.